FoodAdvisorProject/FoodAdvisorDocs/README.md

 # FoodAdvisor

-The easiest way to find the best food around you.
+See it, track it, eat it !

 What is?

 FoodAdvisor is an application developed for the Google Technologies for Cloud and Web Development Workshop 2016/2017.
-The application gives you a platform where you can find the best food.
-All the products inside the application are chosen using a [strict selection standars](.idea/criteria.txt) based on product's quality,trackability and craftsmanship.
+The application create a food chain and gives you a platform where you can find the various stages of that.
+Enjoy it!

 #Useful links